 Anxiety is a warning that something is wrong and needs to be changed, challenged or avoided.
 It serves the all-important function of keeping us safe.

-Anxiety is dangerous when it becomes chronic: high blood pressure, foggy or irrational thinking and reduced immune system functioning, among other things.
+Anxiety is dangerous when it becomes chronic: high blood pressure, foggy or irrational thinking and reduced immune system functioning, colon problems.
+That’s why so many people end up using colon cleanse tea to resolve some of these issues.
 Our bodies weren’t built for chronic anxiety.
 Witness the number of combat veterans returning with PTSD, a more extreme anxiety disorder.

 I did a little research into the comments people have made to articles on my website.
 Thirty-six people made direct reference to anxiety in their comments.
 I’ll refer to three.